-BAA PEER TUTORING (GR 11 & GR 12).....(YIPS 11A, YIPS 12A) (4 CREDITS)
+BAA PEER TUTORING (GR 11 & GR 12)......(YIPS 11A, YIPS 12A) (4 CREDITS)

 Peer Tutoring 11 and 12 are recognized courses.
-If you are going to be in Grade 11 please sign up for YIPS 11A.
+If you are going to be in Grade 11, please sign up for YIPS 11A.
 If you are going to be in Grade 12 then please sign up for YIPS 12A.
 In addition to requesting the course, Peer Tutors will be given an application to complete in May/June.
-There is one mandatory training session in the last week of June for those people accepted, and then starting immediately in September Peer Tutors will have FIVE more mandatory sessions after school.
+There will be mandatory training sessions in June and September for accepted applicants.
+Peer Tutors will have FIVE more mandatory sessions after school.
 Peer Tutors are assigned to certain periods (and sponsor teachers) based on requests AND needs in classes, and on aptitude for certain subjects.
 The leadership and mentoring skills the students learn, and practice will be useful in many educational and vocational situations following high school.
 The application will include the 3 possible sponsor teachers and subjects you wish to peer tutor in, as well as the approval of the teacher.
-Applications are looked at by the teacher facilitator for the course, the counselling team and administrators, to determine the 30 Peer Tutors chosen.
+Applications are looked at by the teacher facilitator for the course, the counselling team, and administrators, to determine the 30 Peer Tutors chosen.